syncfusion-content/xamarin-docs/Xamarin/SfNumericTextBox/Getting-Started.md

 ## Add Format String

-Providing currency format to display values using `FormatString` property
+SfNumericTextBox provides option to format the display text in currency format.
+Following code explains how to set the currency format using `FormatString` property.

 {% tabs %}